-We are living in a society where our natural resources are being heavily consumed every day, placing pressure on the planet & affecting environmental, economical & social systems.
-As consumers we need to seek products which are more sustainable for our planet.
+We are living in a society where our natural resources are being heavily consumed every day, placing pressure on the planet & affecting environmental, economic & social systems.
+As consumers, we need to seek products that are more sustainable for our planet.
 So what do we really mean when we say ‘sustainable’?

 Coconut root – used as a dye, mouthwash and frayed pieces as a toothbrush